xen-42/MinecraftPeacefulProgression/README.md

 - New crafting recipes for: Gunpowder, saddles, phantom membranes.
 - New generated structure: Effigy altar dungeon.
 Level 2 cartographers sell a map to help find this.
 - New crafting table: Effigy altar.
 Used to craft Totems of Undying and boss effigies.
 - New items: Dragon Effigy, Elder Effigy, Wither Effigy.
-On use, gives boss drops (dragon effigy opens end island portals).
+On use, gives boss drops/xp (Dragon Effigy opens End island portals when used in the End).
 - New villager: Musician.
 Sells music disks, horns, bells, jukebox, note blocks.
 Uses a jukebox as its work station.
-- Frogs can be fed mamga cream to produce froglights in the Nether.
+- Frogs can eat dropped mamga cream items to produce froglights when in the Nether.
 - New villager trades: Cleric sells spider eyes, mob heads.
 Farmers buy flax, leatherworkers buy bat wings.
 Wandering traders sell trial keys.
 - Panda sneeze dropping slime probability increased from 1/700 to 1/3.
 Can use a feather on a panda to make it sneeze.
 - Stripping pale oak logs now drops resin.